FabricMC/fabric-docs/develop/custom-resources.md

       └─ banana.json
 ```

-With that being out of place, or constructor should now look like this:
+With that being out of place, our constructor should now look like this:

 @[code transcludeWith=:::2](@/reference/latest/src/main/java/com/example/docs/resources/FruitDataLoader.java)